 Diabetic Ketoacidosis Topic Guide

-Diabetic Ketoacidosis: Diabetic ketoacidosis (DKA) occurs when a person with diabetes becomes dehydrated.
+Diabetic ketoacidosis (DKA) occurs when a person with diabetes becomes dehydrated.
 Causes of diabetic ketoacidosis include infection, missed insulin, or newly diagnosed diabetes.
-Symptoms of diabetic ketoacidosis include excessive thirst, vomiting, confusion, dry skin, dry mouth, shortness of breath, abdominal pain, and more.
-Treatment is includes fluid and insulin replacement with possible hospitalization.
+Some signs and symptoms of diabetic ketoacidosis include:

 Expert Views and News